NSW Strategies - Tar Pamlico

 Since reporting began in 2003, the Tar-Pamlico River Basin has consistently exceeded and gone beyond the 30% reduction goal.
 The agricultural community has continued to install best management practices to improve water quality and reduce nutrient loading to North Carolina's waterways.

-Crop Year 2013 Annual Progress Report on the Tar-Pamlico Agricultural Rule
+Annual Progress Reports on the Tar-Pamlico Agricultural Rule